-For over 45 years, the very popular Altstadt-Flohmarkt am Hohen Ufer (Old Town Flea Market) has been taking place every week throughout the year.
+Since 1967, the very popular Altstadt-Flohmarkt am Hohen Ufer (which is also the oldest flea market in Germany) has been taking place every week throughout the year.
 It is located on the High bank of Hanover, far beyond the city’s borders.
-The very location of the flea market is itself an incentive to visit the flea market, as it offers a picturesque view on the Leine river and the nearby Schlossstraße and Goethestraße.
+The very location of the Altstadt-Flohmarkt am Hohen Ufer is itself an incentive to visit it, as it offers a picturesque view on the Leine river and the nearby Schlossstraße and Goethestraße.

 Since the Altstadt-Flohmarkt am Hohen Ufer is a traditional flea market featuring art, antiques, kitsch and vintage, the sale of footwear, apparel, food, new and mass-produced merchandises is prohibited.
 Electrical and electronic items are accepted, as long as they were not produced after 1975.